Camera creep/s causing concern

 Privacy Commissioner Michael Webster is now evaluating the results of Foodstuff North Island’s trial of Facial Recognition Technology (FRT).

-Two-year delay in reporting a notifiable privacy breach to the Privacy Commissioner.
+A two-year delay in reporting a notifiable privacy breach to the Privacy Commissioner raised several privacy issues.

 Privacy Commissioner Michael Webster says agencies using data anonymisation and de-identification techniques are accountable for making sure they protect people